|MP 7.01.105||Balloon Ostial Dilation for Treatment of Chronic Sinusitis|

 Clinical Input Received Through Physician Specialty Societies and Academic Medical Centers

 In response to requests, input was received from 2 physician specialty societies and 2 academic medical centers while this policy was under review in 2008.
 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process, through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.
 Input from 1 specialty society did not specifically address the clinical aspects of this technique but made comments related to coding.
-Another specialty society noted concerns due to lack of controlled studies and also commented that the long-term objective follow-up (e.g., CT scans) was on a limited number of patients.
+Another specialty society noted concerns due to lack of controlled studies and also commented that the long-term objective follow-up (eg, CT scans) was on a limited number of patients.
 Input from 2 academic centers felt this treatment was not investigational but should be viewed as just another surgical tool for the treatment of chronic sinusitis.
-One comment received was that there are not adequate data in the peer-reviewed literature to sufficiently separate the benefits of balloon sinuplasty from concurrent functional endoscopic sinus surgery (FESS).
+One comment received was that there are not adequate data in the peer-reviewed literature to sufficiently separate the benefits of balloon sinus ostial dilation from concurrent FESS.
 Another comment was that this may have a role in frontal and sphenoid sinus disease.

 In response to requests, input was received from 2 physician specialty societies and 6 academic medical centers while this policy was under review in 2011.
 As noted above, while the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process, through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.
 Input was mixed.
 A number of reviewers agreed that this technique was investigational.
 These reviewers commented about the need for additional trials to compare outcomes to standard approaches.
 There were also comments about the lack of selection criteria for use of the balloon catheter.
 Reviewers also noted that the current studies do not permit separating the results for use of the balloon from concurrent FESS, since most studies used both techniques.

-In addition, more information is needed to determine which patients and which sinuses benefit from the balloon technique as an adjunct to traditional endoscopic sinus surgery, and which patients should get standard approaches.
+In addition, more information is needed to determine which patients and which sinuses benefit from the balloon technique as an adjunct to traditional ESS, and which patients should receive standard approaches.
 Given the limitations of the available data, the uncertain impact on clinical outcomes, and questions about which patients might be candidates for this procedure, this approach is considered investigational.

 Practice Guidelines and Position Statements

-National Institute for Health and Clinical Evidence (UK): “Current evidence on the short-term efficacy of balloon catheter dilation of paranasal sinus ostia for chronic sinusitis is adequate and raises no major safety concerns.”
-(21) Therefore, this procedure can be used provided that normal arrangements are in place for clinical governance, consent and audit
+A 2008 practice guideline on balloon catheter dilation of paranasal sinus ostia from the National Institute for Health and Clinical Evidence (UK) states: “Current evidence on the short-term efficacy of balloon catheter dilation of paranasal sinus ostia for chronic sinusitis is adequate and raises no major safety concerns.
+Therefore, this procedure can be used provided that normal arrangements are in place for clinical governance, consent and audit.”(35)

-In June 2010, the American Academy of Otolaryngology– Head and Neck Surgery offered a statement on balloon ostial dilation.
-They stated that “sinus ostial dilation is an appropriate therapeutic option for selected patient with sinusitis.
-This approach may be used alone or in conjunction with other instruments…” (22)
+In 2012 the American Academy of Otolaryngology– Head and Neck Surgery offered a statement on balloon ostial dilation reaffirmed their 2010 position statement which states: “sinus ostial dilation is an appropriate therapeutic option for selected patient with sinusitis.
+This approach may be used alone or in conjunction with other instruments….”(36)

 Medicare National Coverage